View Patterns¶

 owner_only = False, exit_policy = "disable", timeout = None.

-Requires persistence_key=. on_restore calls rebuild_pages() to
+Requires persistence_key=. on_restore calls reload() to re-fetch

 from cascadeui import PersistentLeaderboardLayoutView, get_store